- Shoulder Labrum Tear

 How can I learn more about a shoulder labrum tear?

-To learn more about a shoulder labrum tear, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about a shoulder labrum tear, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.